oxidecomputer/oxide.ts/README.md

 Oxide web console (the primary consumer of the TS client, not yet open source) we use the library by generating it from a given spec version with `npm run gen-from` and versioning a full copy of the generated code in that repo.

+The generated client uses the Fetch API, so in order to be used in Node.js, it requires either Node.js v18 or a polyfill.

 ## Generating the client

 ```bash